jeline0110/GT-HAD/README.md

 ### 1. Comparison Methods

 In addition to GT-AD, this repo includes the implementation of the following anomaly detection methods.
-DNN-based methods are available in `GT-AD/dnnmethods`, and non-DNN methods are available in `GT-AD/non-dnnmethods`.
+DNN-based methods (Auto-AD, LREN) are available in `GT-AD/dnnmethods`, and non-DNN methods (RX, KIFD, 2S-GLRT, CRD, GTVLRR, PCA-TLRSR) are available in `GT-AD/non-dnnmethods`.

 <details open>
 <summary><b>Supported algorithms:</b></summary>